fireofearth/2019s-scoping-review/README.md

 | \# contributors   | from API response <https://api.github.com>; response caps contributor lists to 30, ranked by *contributions by contributor* |
 | search strategy   | where this entry is obtained from |

-*contributions by contributor*: from API response <https://api.github.com>; contributions include commits to master, opening issues, proposing pull requests, submitting a pull request review, coauthoring commits to master <https://help.github.com/en/articles/viewing-contributions-on-your-profile>
+**\# contributors**: *contributions by contributor*: from API response <https://api.github.com>; contributions include commits to master, opening issues, proposing pull requests, submitting a pull request review, coauthoring commits to master <https://help.github.com/en/articles/viewing-contributions-on-your-profile>

 ### Crawler for Software Search

-Half of software search was automated using the crawler script.
+Half of software search was automated using the `crawler` script.
 The crawler script reads a `in.csv` file as input.
 Each row contains an `[owner slug]` in first column and `[repo slug]` as the second column.
-The crawler then access `https://api.github.com/repo/[owner slug]/[repo slug]`
+The crawler then access `https://api.github.com/repo/[owner slug]/[repo slug]`.
+In order to use the script you need to provide auth tokens to Github API when performing queries.
+See the code `crawler` for details.

 - Some numerical figures were retrieved by HTML crawling the repo. page using Cheerio.
     + Library <https://cheerio.js.org/>